theQRL/test-zond/testnet/get-started.md

 Our documentation includes two sections: Zond BUIDL Preview and Beta Testnet.

-- **Betanet** has been running for over a year.
+- **Betanet** our beta-testnet that has been running for over a year.
 - **Zond BUIDL Preview** represents the next evolution, transitioning our beta-testnet to a full testnet environment.

-Built upon Ethereum's foundation, Zond BUIDL Preview introduces the Zond Virtual Machine (ZVM), similar to Hyperion, featuring a post-quantum secure address space powered by Dilithium.
+Built upon Ethereum's foundation, Zond BUIDL Preview introduces the Zond Virtual Machine (ZVM)(an EVM fork), and Hyperion (a Solidity fork) and features a post-quantum secure address space powered by Dilithium & XMSS.

 This allows developers to leverage their existing Ethereum tools and workflows while benefiting from a critical upgrade: quantum-resistant security.
 Build with confidence, knowing your applications are protected from the looming threat of quantum attacks.

 **Key Features of Zond BUIDL Preview:**